tomkaoru/CLANNAD-Face-Recognition/README.md

 - ```model_200_160_80_epoch30_30.h5``` - Model to detect CLANNAD character from facial images.
 - ```test.py``` - Takes in an image and outputs the name of the character(s) and their location in the image.
 - ```app.py``` - Uses Streamlit to make a web app.
-  - Link to the web app: https://rtorii-clannad-face-detection-app-6furpy.streamlitapp.com/
+  - Link to the app: https://rtorii-clannad-face-detection-app-6furpy.streamlitapp.com/

 # What I did step by step